-French is the language of business in the Democratic Republic of Congo.
-Local languages such as Swahili and Lingala are also widely spoken, particularly in more rural areas.
+French is the language of business in the DRC.
+Local languages, including Swahili, Lingala, Kikongo and Tshiluba, are also widely spoken, particularly in rural areas.

 A gift is acceptable when visiting an associate's home, but with the prevalence of bribery and corruption, expats should consider their gift-giving carefully.

-Local culture is still traditional when it comes to gender roles and there are very few women in senior positions within the corporate sector.
+Local culture is still traditional when it comes to gender roles.
+There are very few women in senior positions within the corporate sector.

-Expats doing business in the Democratic Republic of Congo will find the Congolese to be friendly and welcoming.
+Expats doing business in the Democratic Republic of the Congo will find the Congolese to be friendly and welcoming.
 They generally take pride in their work and are hard working.
-Appearance is also important and locals dress smartly, but modestly.
+Appearance is also important, and locals dress smartly but modestly.

-French is the language of business in the Democratic Republic of Congo and expats will do well to learn at least some French in order to effectively communicate with Congolese associates.
-An interpreter may be required for business meetings.
+French is the language of business in the Congo.
+To communicate effectively with Congolese associates, expats are recommended to learn at least some French.
+The effort will likely be recognised.
 Other local languages such as Lingala and Swahili are also widely spoken, especially in more rural areas.

-Dos and don'ts of doing business in the Democratic Republic of Congo
+Dos and don'ts of doing business in the DRC